About the Program

 - be an impartial observer and sounding board

-- contribute viewpoints, advice, and information from their own knowledge, experience and expertise
+- contribute viewpoints, advice, and information from their knowledge, experience and expertise

 - support you to achieve your goals

-- assist you to refine your ideas and put them into practice
+- assist you in refining your ideas and putting them into practice

 - have contacts that will increase your personal and professional networks